 Earlier this year our firm’s consumer fraud attorneys reached a settlement valued at more than $7 million dollars ($3,750,000.00 in cash and $3,279,343.55 in debt waiver) for claims under state unfair debt collection statutes filed on behalf of tenants of Southwood Realty Company, a North Carolina property management company.

-Similarly, Ed Maginnis and Karl Gwaltney resolved a class action under the Fair Debt Collection Practices Act and the North Carolina Collection Agency Act for $1,200,000.00.
-In the case, a collection agency was attempting to collect debt, usually medical debt, from individuals who had filed a bankruptcy case and received a discharge (meaning they no longer owed the funds).
-This settlement was in 2019.
+Similarly, in 2019 Ed Maginnis and Karl Gwaltney resolved a class action under the Fair Debt Collection Practices Act and the North Carolina Collection Agency Act for $1,200,000.00.
+In that case, a collection agency was attempting to collect debt, usually medical debt, from individuals who had filed a bankruptcy case and received a discharge (meaning they no longer owed the funds).

 Consumer Protection Attorneys in North Carolina

-Our consumer fraud/consumer protection lawyers file lawsuits against these finance companies, debt collectors, creditors, and collection agencies to protect you from their unlawful business practices.
-Without obtaining lawyers who will fight for you, you may never get justice.
+Our consumer fraud lawyers file suit against finance companies, debt collectors, creditors, and collection agencies to protect you from their unlawful business practices.